jlehtine/image-preseeder/EXAMPLES.md

 The examples use Makefile rules to run the example incrementally.
 This means that the successfully performed steps are not repeated on re-runs.
-To rerun the steps you have to first run `make clean`.
+To rerun the steps you have to first run `make clean-examples`.
 The downloaded original installation images are cached and are not re-downloaded unless you manually remove them.

 Options